City of Kingston Paving

 Hurley Avenue Revitalization Project

-The Hurley Avenue Revitalization Project, which will include paving Hurley Ave from Washington Ave to the Town of Ulster line, is expected to be completed in November 2019.
+The Hurley Avenue Revitalization Project, which included paving Hurley Ave from Washington Ave to the Town of Ulster line, was completed in November 2019.

 More information on the project at: https://kingston-ny.gov/hurleyave

 Completed paving on Hurley Ave